 I had not succeeded in my goal!
 I had not gotten them to like me!
 At least, not as far as I could tell!

 I turned my gaze to the rest of the congregation.
 They were still happy.
-Still moving, still rapping and singing.
+Still moving, still rapping.
 They still liked it.

 When it was over, Melissa and I compared notes.
 Turns out she had the same reaction to the UUD.
 She had noticed them too, both before and during the performance.

 And she, like me, had to turn her attention away from the UUD and toward the rest of the audience in order not to be thrown off.

 I promised in the title of this post that I’d teach you four steps to master the art of not caring what other people think.